Arivval/Game-Project/README.md

 # Dot Go!
-### - A minimalist mobile casual game made using the Godot engine
+### - A minimalistic mobile casual game made with Godot engine

 ## Manifest:
 - You are controlling a dot in this game.
 You can tap the screen to reflect the direction the dot is moving.
 Avoid the obstacles in order to win.